rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 ### STEP 3: Launching RhoStudio

-The RhoMobile installer for Windows places the following items in the Windows Start menu or Start Screen (Windows 8.x):
+The RhoMobile installer for Windows places the following items in the Windows Start menu or Start Screen (Windows 8.x in "All Apps" view mode):

 * Launchers for RhoStudio 32- and 64-bit editions
 * A link to the Readme file